joehindle/certiliving-website/README.md

 # CertiLiving Website

-CertiLiving is a Flask web app for browsing and managing verified student accommodation listings.
+CertiLiving is a Flask full-stack website for browsing and managing verified student accommodation listings.
 Live site: `https://certiliving.co.uk`

 ## What It Includes